 Export Compliance

-The University of Florida Research Computing Center (UFRC) maintains compliance with U.S. Export Controls that are designed to protect items and information important to the United States.
+The UFIT Research Computing center maintains compliance with U.S. Export Controls that are designed to protect items and information important to the United States.
 These are rules and regulations that govern the transfer of the following items to non-U.S. entities or individuals, regardless of where or how the transfer takes place:

 • Goods (systems, components, equipment, or materials)